“But al thyng which that shineth as the gold

 Neither the Canon (a priestly administrator of a cathedral) nor his Yeoman are mentioned in Chaucer’s “General Prologue.”
-Instead, they ride quickly from the previous town and meet up with the traveling group of storytellers at Boughton under Bleam (an English village located between Faversham and about five miles from Canterbury).
-From here, the riders can see the towers of Canterbury Cathedral.
+Instead, they ride quickly from the previous town and meet up with the traveling group of storytellers at Boughton under Bleam (an English village located between Faversham about five miles from Canterbury).
+From here, the riders see the towers of Canterbury Cathedral.
 Thus, their pilgrimage has nearly reached its destination.

 Though the Yeoman is a stranger to the group, his tale shares kinship with many of themes touched upon thus far throughout the tales, highlighting both the interconnectedness and the universality of literature.

 For this reading I used the Broadview Canterbury Tales edition which is based on the famous Ellesmere Manuscript.
 The Broadview edition closely matches the work of Chaucer’s scribe, Adam Pinkhurst.